th2018/WEST_COAST_ES/README.md

 terraclimate.ipynb:
 The code extracts the time slice of the Climatic Water Deficit variable from a TerraClimate NetCDF file and exports it as a properly georeferenced single-band GeoTIFF.

+.ipynb:
+rasterizes MTBS polygons into a grid where each pixel records how many wildfire polygons overlap it, then saves the result as a GeoTIFF and reports summary statistics.